sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 [username@login02 ~]$
 ```

-**Troubleshooting:  Module Error**
+#### Troubleshooting:  Module Error<a name="module-error"></a>

 Sometimes this error is encountered when switching from one shell to another or attempting to run the module command from within a shell script or batch job.
 The module command may not be inherited between the shells.
-To keep this from happening, execute the following from the command line (interactive shells) or add to your shell script (including SLURM batch scripts):
+To keep this from happening, execute the following command:

 ```
 [expanse-ln3:~]source /etc/profile.d/modules.sh
 ```
+OR add this command to your shell script (including Slurm batch scripts)

 [ [Back to Modules](#modules) ] [ [Back to Top](#top) ]
 <hr>

 ## <a name="managing-accounts"></a>Managing Accounts on Expanse
 * [Expanse Client Script](#manage-accts-client-script)
 * [Using Accounts in Batch Jobs](#manage-accts-batch-script)